 Program Description: The City of Hudson Senior Center and the library are hosting monthly watercolor painting workshops with local artist Gretchen Kelly.
 This series is titled Watercolor with Your Grand Person.
 All ages are welcome and adults are encouraged to bring children from their families; children must be accompanied by a grandparent, parent, teen or other adult.

-Registration: Interested persons should register ahead of time for one session by emailing email@example.com, calling 518-828-1792 x101, or visiting the main desk at the library.
+Registration: Interested persons should register ahead of time by emailing firstname.lastname@example.org, calling 518-828-1792 x101, or visiting the main desk at the library.

 In these workshops beginners and intermediate painters paint from seasonal still lifes, objects, and photos.
 Attendees can learn basic techniques or just hang out and paint with others.
 All materials will be provided.
 This event is free and wheelchair accessible.